-- Reading of Time Series container files. - Proper reading of the container files in the graphicsio file system. - Dynamic menus that indicate the current parameter selections (in progress). - Saving and reading settings to keep your favorite settings around next time. - Remote Control of the animations and user interventions for making videos. - New display modes for the display of vectors. - We are trying to fix the bugs listed on the bugs page (see Section 10) as quickly as we can.
+- Incorporating fiducials into the matlab format - Better fiducial control - Saving the frames into actual movies. - Dynamic menus that indicate the current parameter selections (a bit more in progress). - New display modes for the display of vectors. - Fixing the bugs listed on the bugs page (see Section 10).